kun7788/web3j_blockchain_interaction/README.txt

 * dummy code that shows interaction between java (web3j) and the contract
 * dummy code that shows how to use whisper
 * dummy code for doing the above with a jason agent

+Before running the code with 'gradle run', execute the shell-script 'start_chain.sh' and enter 'miner.start()' on the geth command-line it brings up.

+The chain can be monitored with the mist wallet like this:

+'mist --rpc /tmp/smartcontract_chaindata/geth.ipc'